barumau/pandunia/english/spelling.md

 For example, some people can ease the pronunciation of words like **sam**, **kop** and **sabab**, which end in consonants, by adding a schwa sound in the end like this /samə/, /kopə/, /sababə/.
 If words like that are difficult to you, it's better to add a schwa than to "swallow" the last consonant.

-The schwa is always unstressed and it doesn't ever change the accented syllable.
+The schwa is always unstressed and it doesn't ever change the place of the stress.

 ## Letter Case

 Pandunia is normally written only in small letters (i.e. lower case letters).
-Larger capital letters are not used and there are no capitalization rules.
-So it is correct to begin all words with a small letter, including personal names and place names.
+Capital letters can be in the beginning of sentences and proper nouns, such as personal names and place names, but it is not required.

-There are three reasons why Pandunia doesn't use capital letters.
+There are three reasons why capital letters are not necessary.

 1. Writing represents speech and there are no "capital sounds" in speech in beginning of proper names etc.
 2. Most of the scripts and alphabets of the world have only one letter case.
 3. It is simpler to use only small letters.

 Note!
-It's not a big mistake to use capital letters.
+It's not a mistake to use the capital letters.
 Sometimes people do it habitually because they are used to them in other languages.
-Still capital letters are unnecessary and not recommended.
+But still capital letters are unnecessary and not recommended.

 Capital letters are used in standard international acronyms.
-For example: 10 Mb (des mega bit), 100 Gb (hon giga bit), 2 mm (du mili metre), 200 kJ (du hon kilo jul).
+For example: 10 Mb (des mega bit), 100 Gb (hon giga bit), 2 mm (du mili metre), 1 kJ (un kilo jul).

 ## Syllabification